 While all of these subjects are a pleasure to teach, I get the most rewarding experience with Geometry.
 It seems to be the one area of mathematics that is most difficult for students to get comfortable.

 Helping students be as successful as possible is a function of patience, using multiple explanations to help a young person grasp a particular concept and stressing the basics.
 During a session it is important to ask questions to ensure understanding and to offer encouragement and praise to build confidence and an enthusiasm for the school work.

 When not tutoring, I enjoy bridge, walking(I walk 1.5 miles every morning.), yard work and gardening.
 I am also an avid reader primarily of history.

-Illinois Institute of Technology - BS, Electrical Engineering
+Undergraduate Degree: Illinois Institute of Technology - Bachelor of Science, Electrical Engineering

 10th Grade Reading

 College Level American History

 High School Writing